speedsticko/planmart/readme.md

             * Veteran’s Day
 * Alcohol may not be shipped to VA, NC, SC, TN, AK, KY, AL
 * Alcohol may only be shipped to customers age 21 or over in the US
-* Shipping is $10 for items under 20 pounds in the continental US
+* Shipping is $10 for orders under 20 pounds in the continental US
-* Shipping is $20 for items over 20 pounds in the continental US
+* Shipping is $20 for orders over 20 pounds in the continental US
-* Shipping for items to the non-continental US is $35
+* Shipping for orders to the non-continental US is $35
 * Food may not be shipped to HI
 * An `Order` should not be empty (the customer should be ordering *something*!)
+* Sales tax should be rounded using the [round half up strategy](https://en.wikipedia.org/wiki/Rounding#Round_half_up)

 ## Data Model